We’ve all done it: Sat through a required course in high school or college and quickly forgotten what we learned.

 - Are your leaders prepared for digital disruption, and if not, what do they need to know and what do they need to be able to do?
 Are they ready to rethink business models and the way work gets done?

-Through our research at CCL we’ve found a fundamental characteristic of executives in superior-performing organizations: They recognized that the ability to successfully execute a coherent business strategy is intrinsically linked to executing a robust leadership strategy.
+Through our research, we’ve found a fundamental characteristic of executives in superior-performing organizations: They recognized that the ability to successfully execute a coherent business strategy is intrinsically linked to executing a robust leadership strategy.
 This recognition raised decisions about leadership development to the strategic level.

 Like interwoven strands of DNA, business strategy and leadership strategy are intimately linked.
 The business strategy sets the direction of the organizational journey, and the leadership strategy acts as the human enabler to reach the organization’s full potential.